osa-ora/simple_java_graphql/README.md

 //or run a specifc listening port java -jar -Dserver.port=8083 target/graph-0.0.1-SNAPSHOT.jar
 ```
-To deploy the application directly into Openshift using s2i you can use the folloing:
+To deploy the application directly into Openshift using s2i you can use the following (using OpenShift "OC" client:
 ```
 oc new-app --name=graphql java~https://github.com/osa-ora/simple_java_graphql
 oc expose svc/graphql
 ```
-To build & run as a Docker image (if you have Docker locally)
+To build & run as a Docker image (if you have Docker available locally)
 ```
 //use the Dockerfile
 docker build -t spring/graph:1.0 .